 In Mathematical Go, Berlekamp and Wolfe introduce the idea of prisoner return.
-It is an additional rule to be applied to No Pass Go.
-With prisoner return, instead of making a move on the board, a player can return a prisoner (taken earlier) to her opponent.
-This is only possible, of course, as long as the player has prisoners remaining.
-As in No Pass Go, the first player not to have a valid move loses.
+It is an additional rule to be applied to no-pass Go.
+With prisoner return, instead of making a move on the board, a player can return a prisoner (taken earlier) to their opponent.
+This is like a pass stone, except that, first, a player can only return prisoners so long as they have prisoners remaining; second, consecutive prisoner returns do not end the game, instead, as in no-pass Go, the first player without a valid move loses.

-Correct play will be for players to fill in their own territory, but two eyes must be left in each group and so there is effectively a group tax.
+Correct play will be for players to fill in their own territory, but two eyes must be left in each group and so there is effectively a group tax, as with stone scoring.
 As such, it is very close to the oldest known form of scoring.
-(Returning a prisoner is equivalent to a "virtual move".)

 Prisoner return removes a peculiarity of no-pass Go:

 Bill: Thatís easy.
 On an odd board, if there is not an odd number of dame left in seki and Black plays the last dame, the result is one point less for Black than stone scoring (with possible rare exceptions).
 No pass go leads to territory scoring, although how to count territory and prisoners depends upon the form of no pass go.

 Black is now forced to play at 'a', and so loses.
 The game would have been a draw using stone counting (or Chinese counting), so itís equivalent to half a point komi for White using either of those two methods.